Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 I graduated from Queen Mary University of London with an MSci in Physics in 2003 before moving to the University of Edinburgh to begin a PhD.
 This post-graduate research was focussed on direct dark matter searches and developing low background instruments capable of recording extremely rare and small signals from particle interactions.
 In particular, I worked on directional gas time projection chambers and the DRIFT dark matter experiment at Boulby Mine.
 Following the completion of my PhD in 2006 I remained in Edinburgh but moved into the ZEPLIN programme, operating two-phase xenon detectors, also at Boulby mine, seeking to observe dark matter.
 I spent the next 5 years primarily on the ZEPLIN-III experiment through to the completion of the programme.
 Maintaing my interest in two phase noble gas time projection chambers for dark matter searches in 2011 I moved to University of California Los Angeles where I worked largely on the XENON100 experiment at Gran Sasso, Italy, as well as R&D and designs for the next generation XENON1T detector.
 I was also involved in R&D for the two-phase liquid argon DarkSide experiments at Gran Sasso.
 I joined UCL in 2012 to lead the direct dark matter search activity, continuing R&D into noble gas technology and working on the LUX and LZ experiments based at SURF, S. Dakota, USA.

-Since 2013 I have taught the Developing Effective Communication (PHAS1901) course at UCL for first year physics and medical physics undergraduate students.
+I teach the Environmental Physics (PHAS2427) lecture course for second year undergraduate students at UCL, and the Developing Effective Communication (PHAS1901) course for first year physics and medical physics undergraduate students.